Raselahmed2/Raselahmed2/README.md

 🚀 I’ve worked remotely with international teams (India, UK) delivering real-world projects and SaaS solutions.
 My work blends clean code, pixel-perfect UI, and optimised performance.
 🧠 Currently enhancing my problem-solving skills by diving deep into Data Structures & Algorithms — to become not just a developer, but an efficient engineer.
 🎯 I’m strategic, client-focused, and driven by the goal of building impactful products that make life easier.

+  ## 🧑‍💻 About Me

+- 🔭 Currently working as a freelance Full Stack Developer.
+- 🛠️ Skilled in building scalable, responsive web applications.
+- 🌱 Currently learning: Next.js, TypeScript, and Web Security.
+- 🤝 Open to collaboration on meaningful web projects.
+- ✍️ Love to write clean, reusable, and optimised code.

 </h3>